Particl-Community/academy/guides/guide_mp_general_market_management.rst

 Create a Community Market
 -------------------------

-These four steps ain't hard and can make you start a new business.
+These four steps aren't hard to follow, and they can help you start a brand new journey for you or your business.

 .. rst-class:: bignums